sarath-fsd/react_redux/README.md

 # react_redux
-This react app uses the redux to store the data (username and role) entered in home page will be displayed in the second page.
+This react app uses the redux to store the data (username and role) entered in home page.
+Same data will be displayed when user navigate to the second (user details) page.